jmbarne3/jimbarnesdev/_posts/2023-06-27-django-rpg-api-part-1.md

 (rpgapi) $ git init
 ```

 And we can add the requisite entries to a `.gitignore` file.
 I like [this template](https://github.com/jpadilla/django-project-template/blob/master/.gitignore) as a starting place for my `.gitignore`.
+If you're using a virtual environment, you'll want to be sure to add the `.venv/` directory to your `.gitignore`, as you do not want these files tracked.

 ### Additional Dependencies